-Intended outcome Success criteria Improvements in Reading fluency, comprehension and attainment To be successful, we will have seen: Improvements in the attainment of PP children in Reading in KS2 SAT's Improvements in the progress of PP children in Reading in KS2 SAT's Improvement in attainment of PP children in Reading in KS1 SAT's Increase in the number of PP children passing the Year 1 (Year 2 Catch up) phonics screening.
+Intended outcome Success criteria Improvements in Reading fluency, To be successful, we will have seen: comprehension and attainment Sustained improvements in the attainment of PP children in Reading in KS2 and KS1 SAT's Sustained improvements in the progress of PP children in Reading in KS1 and KS2 SAT's Increase in the number of PP children passing the Year 1 (Year 2 Catch up) phonics screening.
 Improved oral language skills and vocabulary among disadvantaged pupils.
 Assessments and observations indicate significantly improved oral language among disadvantaged pupils.
 This is evident when triangulated with other sources of evidence, including engagement in lessons, book scrutiny and ongoing formative assessment.
 Improved maths attainment for disadvantaged pupils at the end of KS2.
-KS2 maths outcomes in 2024/25 show that more than X% of disadvantaged pupils met the expected standard.
-To achieve and sustain improved wellbeing for all pupils in our school, particularly our disadvantaged pupils.
-Sustained high levels of wellbeing from 2024/25 demonstrated by: qualitative data from student voice, student and parent surveys and teacher observations quantitative data from wellbeing questionnaires/surveys To achieve and sustain improved attendance for all pupils, particularly our disadvantaged pupils.
-Sustained high attendance from 2024/25 demonstrated by: the overall absence rate for all pupils being no more than 97.5%, and the attendance gap between disadvantaged pupils and their non-disadvantaged peers being reduced by 2%.
+KS1 & KS2 maths outcomes up to 2024/25 show disadvantaged pupils consistently meeting the expected standard.
+To achieve and sustain improved wellbeing for all pupils in our school, Sustained high levels of wellbeing from 2024/25 demonstrated by: particularly our disadvantaged pupils. qualitative data from student voice, stu- dent and parent surveys and teacher ob- servations quantitative data from wellbeing question- naires/surveys Analysis of impact from ELSA program and number of pupils requiring participa- tion.
+To achieve and sustain improved attendance for all pupils, particularly Sustained high attendance from 2024/25 demonstrated by: our disadvantaged pupils. • the overall absence rate for all pupils be- ing no more than 97.5%, and the attend- ance gap between disadvantaged pupils and their non-disadvantaged peers being reduced by 2%.